 The Last Weekend

 Fourth Quarter of Bracket:

 To see the whole bracket, click here.

-Some notes on the books in the field:
+Some notes on the field:

 -- I believe 11 books are by men and 5 by women.

 -- It looks like 6 of the books continue an existing series, 5 are the first volume in a new series, and 5 are stand-alones.